RasaHQ/rasa/docs/languages.rst

 Language Support
 ================

-Rasa NLU can be used to understand any language, but this depends on the backend you are using, and the features you require.
+Rasa NLU can be used to understand any language, but some backends are restricted to specific languages.

-The ``tensorflow_embedding`` pipeline in principle supports any language, though will work better for some languages than others.
+The ``tensorflow_embedding`` pipeline can be used for any language, because it trains custom word embeddings for your domain.

 Pre-trained Word Vectors
 ------------------------